bioXgeo/geodiv/cran-comments.md

 ## R CMD check results
 There were no ERRORS or WARNINGS.

+There were 2 NOTEs:

-There was 1 NOTE: "Suggests orphaned package: 'ggmap'."
+"Suggests orphaned package: 'ggmap'."
 This package is only used for a figure in the vignette and does not influence anything in the geodiv package functions.

+"Uses the superseded package: snow."
+The tests failed without including 'snow' as an import, although all 'snow' functions are actually accessed through the package 'parallel.'

-This update fixes warnings caused by bad class checks in many of the functions, adds a new focal windowing function, updates the texture_image function, speeds up the 'std' and 'srw' functions, and adds a vignette to demonstrate correlations among included spatial heterogeneity metrics.
+This update fixes minor bugs resulting in warnings, adds a new focal windowing function, updates the texture_image function, speeds up the 'std' and 'srw' functions, and adds a vignette.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.